kurmanka/angularjs-routing-demo/README.md

  * scripts/app.js -- initializes the Angular App & configures it
  * views/main.html and other html files in the views/ folder -- the partials, the page content.

+I've put a lot of comments into these files, to make them easy to understand.

 ## Credits